Date Paddled: April 18th, 2014

-- Markenson High School to Hwy I: (0.9 miles) I suspect log jams are very bad in this section.
+- Markesan Intermediate School to Hwy I: 1.9 miles.
+I suspect log jams are very bad in this section.

-- Hwy I to Madison Street: (0.93 miles) Good prospect with maybe a few log jams.
+- Hwy I to Hwy 73 Street: 0.9 miles.
+Good prospect with maybe a few log jams.

-- Hwy 73 to Madison Street: (1.15 miles) Great prospect with lively current and little deadfall.
+- Hwy 73 to Madison Street: 1.2 miles.
+Great prospect with lively current and little deadfall.

-- Madison Street to Valley Road: (4 miles) Too many log jams to be feasible.
+- Madison Street to Valley Road: 4.3 miles.
+Too many log jams to be feasible.

-- Valley Road to Hwy 44 Dam: (3.79 miles) Mostly good prospect, but the cattail wall on the lake is an almost impenetrable maze.
+- Valley Road to Hwy 44 Dam: 3.4 miles.
+Mostly good prospect, but the cattail wall on the lake might be quite difficult to get through.

-- Grand Marsh Dam to Fox River Confluence: (2.36 miles) River is very wide and slow.
-Not super interesting but might have a lot of waterfowl.
+- Grand Marsh Dam to Fox River Confluence: 2.4 miles.
+The river here is wide and slow.
+Likely not super interesting, but this could be a good spot for waterfowl.

 - Fox River Take-Out Options:

-- Paddle Downstream to Puckaway Lake/Toepper Drive Landing: (4.82 miles) Lot of open lake paddling and the shuttle can be quite long because of the lack of nearby bridges.
+- Paddle Downstream to Puckaway Lake/Oak Road Landing: 3.3 miles.
+Part of this would be on the Fox River and part on large Puckaway Lake.
 There are alternative landings on the east and south sides of Puckaway Lake.